-In order for any short-term incentive compensation to be earned, the financial performance measure must be achieved at a threshold level equal to prior year actual.
+The performance measures, performance ranges and corresponding payout levels are described in detail in the table below.
+In order for any short-term incentive compensation to be earned, the financial performance measure must be achieved at a threshold level.
 No payments under the STIP will be made unless HSNi achieves this threshold level of performance.